Content types on the ONS website Bulletins

 Warnings are designed to stand out from your analysis so that users notice them; using too many, or including too much detail, distracts users.
 Warnings should only be used at the end of the Main points or in the analysis sections.
 Avoid using hyperlinks in warnings, unless the link is directing users to more information in the Strengths and limitations section.

-If your bulletin contains designated Experimental Statistics, include a standard warning at the end of the Main points section (see Warnings about Experimental Statistics subsection).
+If your bulletin contains designated official statistics in development, include a standard warning at the end of the Main points section (see Warnings about official statistics in development subsection).
 This is to let users know that the statistics or method are in development.

 How to write a warning